jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 #### Configure ParameterStore in System Manager
 - AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
-Complete the following tasks to configure application parameters for ParameterStore (select your region, for example, us-east-1, ap-southeast-1 and so forth)
+Complete the following tasks to configure application parameters for ParameterStore (select your region, for example, <your-region>, ap-southeast-1 and so forth)

 1. Open the System Manager Cosole and go to Parameter Store